Graduate Degree Requirements

 - Candidacy examinations are required in all doctoral-level programs and in many master's degree and education-specialist programs.

 All programs requiring a candidacy examination must specify the conditions, including timelines, for advancement to candidacy in the current catalog and/or in the program's graduate handbook.
-Students who successfully meet candidacy requirements must also file an Application for Degree Candidacy with the Dean of the Graduate School and Professional Programs.
+Students who successfully meet candidacy requirements must also file an Application for Degree Candidacy with the Dean of the Graduate School and Continuing Studies.
 Although advancement to candidacy does not guarantee a degree, it does indicate that the student has successfully met this examination requirement.

 Master's and education specialist-level programs that do not require a candidacy examination must determine a student's eligibility to advance to degree status with a clearly defined alternative approach.
 Timelines for satisfying this approach must also be specified for both full-time and part-time students (if applicable) in the current catalog and/or in the program's graduate handbook and disseminated to students.